 Obviously, the problem is reaching epidemic proportions.
 The Department of Motor Vehicles found that New York City was home to 68,804 motor vehicle crashes in 2012 alone.
 Of those, Schaller Consulting found that 16% of all accidents resulting in injury involved taxi cabs.

-As taxi cab accident lawyers, the attorneys at Banville Law are less interested in the fact that crashes occur than investigating why specific accidents happened.
+As experienced Brooklyn cab accident lawyers at Banville Law, we are less interested in the fact that crashes occur than investigating why specific accidents happened.
 In particular, we focus on examples of negligent conduct.
 “Negligence” sounds like a complex concept at first, but at the bottom, it’s pretty simple.

 When a taxi driver picks up a fare, when a passenger enters their cab, the two enter a professional relationship.
 The passenger agrees to pay the driver for the completion of a certain service, transportation.

 We expect these professionals to act in a certain way, to drive safely and obey traffic laws.
 We define a range of actions, based on what normal, rational people in similar situations would do.
 When a professional acts, or fails to act, along with the lines of these appropriate behavior, and another person is harmed, they have acted negligently.

 Now that we’ve defined negligence, we can begin to investigate the particular forms of negligence that cause taxi accidents.